 Quick cleanout checklist

-- List the main categories of items being removed.
+- List the main categories of items being removed: furniture, shelving, fixtures, boxes, equipment, or debris.

-- Confirm loading dock, elevator, or parking access.
+- Reserve loading dock, elevator, or parking access before the crew arrives.

-- Separate sensitive paperwork or electronics before pickup.
+- Separate sensitive paperwork, computers, drives, or customer records before pickup.

-- Tell the crew about heavy items or debris piles in advance.
+- Tell the crew about heavy items, debris piles, upstairs spaces, or multi-truck volume in advance.